IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 go install github.com/IgorTodorovskiIBM/zopen-mcp-server@v1.0.0
 ```

+#### Available Tools in the zopen MCP server

+The `zopen-mcp-server` now supports the following commands:

+- `zopen_list`: Lists information about zopen community packages.
+- `zopen_query`: Lists local or remote info about zopen community packages.
+- `zopen_install`: Installs one or more zopen community packages.
+- `zopen_remove`: Removes installed zopen community packages.
+- `zopen_upgrade`: Upgrades existing zopen community packages.
+- `zopen_info`: Displays detailed information about a package.
+- `zopen_version`: Displays the installed zopen version.
+- `zopen_init`: Initializes the zopen environment.
+- `zopen_clean`: Removes unused resources.
+- `zopen_alt`: Switches between different versions of a package.

+You can also run it remotely if you choose to run crush on your workstation.

 ## Step 3: Crush, Your Terminal Agent - Now on z/OS!

 Crush is an AI agent that runs directly in your z/OS terminal.